ArchamusBash/StackOverflowBot/README.md

 # StackOverflowBot
-A Telegram bot that use StackOverflow API to search questions
+A Telegram bot designed to search questiona in StackOverflow

 # Contributing
 Dear contributos, thank you for your help!